tarafloat/getting-and-cleaning-data/codebook.md

 ---------
-The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ. tBodyAcc-XYZ
+The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ:
+tBodyAcc-XYZ
 tGravityAcc-XYZ
 tBodyAccJerk-XYZ